UNRWA Pauses Aid Delivery Via Key Gaza-Israel Crossing - UrduPoint

 "Yesterday, we tried to bring in a few food trucks on the same route.
 They were all taken," he added, warning hunger was "rapidly deepening" in Gaza.

-Lazzarini listed how the humanitarian operation had become "unnecessarily impossible" due to "the ongoing siege, hurdles from Israeli authorities, political decisions to restrict the amounts of aid, lack of safety on aid routes and targeting of local police".
+Lazzarini listed how the humanitarian operation had become "unnecessarily impossible" because of "the ongoing siege, hurdles from Israeli authorities, political decisions to restrict the amounts of aid, lack of safety on aid routes and targeting of local police".

 It comes after the United Nations warned Friday that Gaza has descended into anarchy, with hunger soaring, looting rampant and rising numbers of rapes in shelters as public order falls apart.

-Lazzarini called on Israel to ensure aid flowed to Gaza and said the country "must refrain from attacks on humanitarian workers".

-According to UNRWA's count, only 65 aid trucks per day had been able to enter Gaza the past month, compared to a pre-war average of 500.

-Israel, which imposed a total siege on the Hamas-ruled territory in the early stages of the war last year, blames the inability of relief organisations to handle and distribute large quantities of aid.
+Israel, which imposed a total siege on the Hamas-ruled territory in the early stages of the war last year, blames the inability of relief organizations to handle and distribute large quantities of aid.

+"Only 7 percent of the aid that came into the Gaza Strip in November was coordinated by UNRWA," the Israeli defence ministry agency responsible for civilian affairs in the Palestinian territories, COGAT, said on X.

+"There are dozens of humanitarian organisations operating in the Gaza Strip that continue to take a growing role in delivering humanitarian aid," it added.

 During a press visit Thursday, the Israeli army showed aid shipments at the crossing and said they wait at the Gaza side of Kerem Shalom for "months".

+Save The Children later said a strike killed one of its staff members, the second employee to be killed since the war began last October.

-The United Nations said last month that 333 aid workers had been killed since the start of the war in October of last year, 243 of them employees of UNRWA.
+The UN last month said 333 aid workers had been killed since the war began in October last year, 243 of them employees of UNRWA.

 Lazzarini reiterated his call for a ceasefire "that would also secure the delivery of safe and uninterrupted aid to people in need".